pywbem/pywbem/docs/utilities.rst

 mof_compiler
 ------------

-The ``mof_compiler`` command is a MOF compiler.
+The ``mof_compiler`` command is a command line interface to the pywbem MOF compiler.
 It compiles MOF files, and updates the repository of a WBEM server with the result.

 The MOF compiler can also be invoked from programs via the :ref:`MOF compiler API`.